 Moyamoya disease is a rare blood vessel (vascular) disorder in which the carotid artery in the skull becomes blocked or narrowed.
 The carotid artery is a major artery that brings blood to the brain.
 When it's blocked, blood flow to your brain.
-Tiny blood vessels then open up at the base of the brain in an attempt to supply the brain with blood.
+Tiny blood vessels then develop at the base of the brain in an attempt to supply the brain with blood.

 The condition may cause a ministroke, known as a transient ischemic attack, or a stroke.
 It also can cause bleeding in the brain.
 Moyamoya disease can affect how well the brain functions and can cause cognitive and developmental delays or disability.

 Moyamoya disease most commonly affects children, but adults may have the condition.
 Moyamoya disease is found all over the world, but it's more common in East Asian countries, especially Korea, Japan and China.
 This may possibly be due to certain genetic factors in those populations.

 Moyamoya disease causes different symptoms in adults and children.
 In children, the first symptom is usually a stroke or recurrent transient ischemic attack (TIA), especially in children.
 Adults also may experience these symptoms but also experience bleeding in the brain (hemorrhagic stroke) from abnormal brain vessels.
 Spotting symptoms early is very important to prevent serious complications such as a stroke.

 Symptoms of moyamoya disease related to reduced blood flow to the brain include: